-William Rawson is of counsel in the Washington, D.C. office.
-He retired from partnership on December 31, 2013.
-He is the former Co-chair of the global Chemical Regulation, Product Strategy & Defense Practice.
+William Rawson retired from the partnership in December 2013.
+He is the former Co-Chair of the Global Chemical Regulation, Product Strategy & Defense Practice.
 He practices environmental law and litigation and has deep expertise and experience across a particularly broad range of practice areas, including chemical-related consumer fraud class actions and other product defenses.

 Mr. Rawson has represented clients in connection with litigations, agency rulemaking proceedings, Congressional Investigations and petitions arising under most major environmental statutes, including: